stackrev/articles/nodejs_promises/README.md

 Exception with promise as caused by: We FAILED!
 ```

-# A Clean Promises
+# A Clean Promise

-Promises' APIs can be chained together, allowing us to orchestrate the above more elagantly.
+Promises' APIs can be chained together, allowing us to orchestrate functions like the above more elagantly.

-We do a minor change to the mock function to return a new **Promise**:, and we use *resolve* or *reject* to control the flow of the promise chain:
+We do a minor change to that mock function, allowing it to return a new **Promise**, and we use *resolve* or *reject* to control the flow of the promise chain:

 ```javascript
 function mockFetchWithPromise(action) {
   return new Promise((resolve, reject) => {